wq/wq/docs/app/other-modules.md

 ```

 ## wq/json.js
 [wq/json.js] is a generic AJAX/JSON module to allow the jQuery dependency to be factored out of `wq/map.js` (and eventually other modules).
-The ultimate goal is to allow the non-UI modules in wq.app to be used without jQuery.  wq/json.js provides a single function, `json.get()`, that accepts three arguments: a URL, a success callback, and an error callback.
+The ultimate goal is to allow the non-UI modules in wq.app to be used without jQuery.  wq/json.js provides a single function, `json.get(url, [params], [jsonp])`, that accepts a URL, an optional parameter object, and an optional flag to trigger JSONP.   `json.get()` returns a [Promise] that is resolved or rejected depending on the result of the AJAX call.

 ## wq/markdown.js
 [wq/markdown.js] adds Markdown and syntax highlighting to wq/template.js by providing an `{{html}}` template default.